sDaman830/CopyPasta/README.md

 # Conference App

 This SPA project is a responsive conference app built using React, Vite, CSS, and HTML.
+Deployed at https://64b943e1fbb1810bf356bfff--spontaneous-souffle-f60bb2.netlify.app/

 ## Features